Menopause Management

 Clinician resources

-Menopausal hormone therapy (MHT) is the most effective option for managing vasomotor symptoms in women and people experiencing menopause (SOGC part A, Malaysian).
-MHT can be safely initiated in patients without contraindications who are younger than 60 years of age or less than 10 years post-menopause (SOGC, Malaysian).
-Ensure routine screening (e.g. mammograms, cholesterol, blood sugar, relevant blood work) is completed prior to initiating therapy.
+Menopausal hormone therapy (MHT) is one of the most effective options for managing vasomotor symptoms in women and people experiencing menopause and perimenopause.
+MHT can be safely initiated in individuals without contraindications who are younger than 60 years of age or within 10 years of menopause.
+Ensure routine screening (e.g., mammograms, cholesterol, lipoprotein(a), HbA1c, relevant blood work) is completed.

 Primary care clinicians initiating MHT should ensure it is individualized and consider the following when determining dose and duration: